 Creamy Curried Egg Sandwich Recipe with Soft Boiled Eggs on Sourdough

-- 2 tablespoons fresh chives or spring onions finely chopped
+- 2 tbsp fresh chives or spring onions - finely chopped

-- ½ cup of thinly sliced lettuce we like a mix of frisée and lolo rosa
+- ½ cup thinly sliced lettuce - we like a mix of frisée and lolo rosa

 - Peel the cooked eggs, cut roughly then gently mash with a large fork.